 OVERVIEW: The State Street Foundation is an investment corporation philanthropy that awards grants to education and workforce development organizations both locally and globally.

-FUNDING AREAS: Education, job skills, college success, credentials, work experience, adult literacy, workforce development
+FUNDING AREAS: Education, job skills, college success, credentials, work experience, employment

 IP TAKE: Pitch a proposal that focuses on getting high school students ready for college the workforce.
-State Street wants to work with organizations that crank out productive members of society by putting kids into traditional and secure employment environments.
+State Street prefers to work with organizations that produce productive members of society by putting youth into traditional and secure employment environments.

 PROFILE: Established in 2006, the State Street Foundation is the grantmaking arm of the State Street Corporation, a financial company.
 The history of the State Street Corporation goes back to 1792, making it the second oldest financial institution in the country.
 In a recent year, State Street was named the top charitable contributor in the state of Massachusetts.
 Grantmaking interests are education, job skills, college success, credentials, work experience, and employment.

 The foundation almost exclusively operates to provide funding for training programs that make disadvantaged people employable and therefore, self-sufficient and productive members of society.
 The main targets of State Street grants tend to be people with disabilities, immigrants, refugees, youth, and the economically disadvantaged.
 Some past grantees in the Boston area include the United Way of Massachusetts Bay, Action for Boston Community Development, Year Up Inc., and the Boston Foundation.